 Some salons pay employees a percentage of the business they produce.
 Getting paid on a commission basis means you have to precisely calculate your earnings and make sure your figures and those of your salon owner match.
 Your wages and tips must be kept correctly organized; a percentage of your tips must be paid in taxes.
 Percentages are used in mixing color, perm solutions, facial preparations and sterilizing solutions in the salon.
 Knowing the difference between a 20 percent peroxide solution and a 40 percent peroxide solution is critical to having a good outcome when it comes to color application.

 The appointment book is the center of any well-functioning salon or spa.
 Handling the appointment book means being able to divide your day into fractional equivalents and stick to them.
 If you need 30 minutes to do a service, divide your day into slots to accommodate services, breaks and unexpected client requests.
 You will still stay on schedule and be profitable.
 Dividing gallons of shampoo, conditioner, wax, foot soak and other salon supplies into individual portions is important when it comes to ordering supplies and keeping inventory current and cost-effective.
 The incorrect fraction may just throw off the entire product, therefore, this knowledge will come in handy.

 Geometry is also important in cutting hair.
-Hair stylists divide the head into geometric shapes to cut, apply color and relaxer, and figure the correct positioning for highlights.
+Hair stylists divide the head into geometric shapes to cut, apply hair color and relaxer, and figure the correct positioning for highlights.
 The proper angle of scissors and razors when cutting hair is an important skill to master.

-If running your own salon is your dream, business math and computer spreadsheets will be tools you use every day.
+If running your own studio or salon is your dream, business math and computer spreadsheets will be tools you use every day.
 All aspects of business from taxes, insurance tables, banking, marketing and employee management require a proficiency in math.
 Many cosmetology schools have math curriculum geared toward the salon industry.
 These classes target the business math you need to make your beauty career successful.